Mental Health and Wellbeing

 We believe that positive mental health is everybody’s business and that we all have a role to play.
 Having a positive mental health is the ability to face life’s challenges with confidence, to manage them effectively, being responsive to the emotions of one’s self and others and to learn from these experiences.
 As part of our provision for effective mental and emotional health we aim to achieve the following:

-We aim to meet the needs of all our pupils through our Christian ethos and school values, our curriculum and our wider curriculum.
+Universal Support: We aim to meet the needs of all our pupils through our Christian ethos and school values, our curriculum and our wider curriculum.
 We are proud to be a 'My Happy Mind' school which is taught alongside our PSHE curriculum.
 We believe in teaching the science and then embedding habits around mental wellbeing in a fun and positive way.
 Rather than focussing on the ‘issues’ or challenges overtly we take a preventative approach by giving children the understanding and tools to cope when times get hard.
 Research shows that preventative approaches are both more accessible for children and are more likely to lead to lasting change.
 The programme is taught across the whole school and is taught weekly, ensuring that regular directed time is devoted to developing mental wellbeing.
-You can find out more about the programme here: http://myhappymind.org/aboutandapproach/
+You can find out more about the programme here: http://myhappymind.org/aboutandapproach/ You can also download a free parents app so that you can learn more about what your child is learning about in school and use the happy breathing exercises at home. https://www.learn.myhappymind.org/mhm-parents-engwales-signup

-We believe that everyone has the same rights of freedom from all forms of harassment.
+Anti-bullying: We believe that everyone has the same rights of freedom from all forms of harassment.
 We start from the principle that bullying is absolutely unacceptable.
 Children are encouraged to treat others as they would wish to be treated themselves.
 We wish to assure victims of bullying that there a clear procedure at Canon Burrows that addresses issues immediately, whilst helping the bully to see the error of their ways.
 The strategy is positive rather than corrective; it seeks to raise awareness of issues involved in harassment, and is based on trust between staff and pupils.
+A copy of our school policy can be found in the policy section of our website.

 - Develop their skills and confidence further in selected activities